NexarDeveloper/stock-locator-tool/README.md

 ﻿# stock-locator-tool

-The Stock Locator Tool is a React component that can be embedded onto your website.
+The Stock Locator Tool is a React component that can be embedded into your own project.
 It provides search functionality to display offers and stock levels for a part, powered by the [Nexar API](https://nexar.com/).

+This repository contains three folders: express-app, npm-package, and react-app.
+The express-app folder is an example of how to fetch Nexar access tokens to provide the tool with.
+The npm-package folder contains the resources to develop and publish the tool's npm package, so if you aren't internal, you can ignore this folder.
+Finally, there is the react-app folder which contains the source code for the tool in an example react project.

+Please see the rest of the README below to see how to embed the tool into your own project.

 ## Prerequisites